-Because I’m viewing the series in chronological order, for the purposes of this article, Season One is defined as the episodes on this list beginning with “Holocron Heist” and ending with “Lethal Trackdown”.
+Because I’m viewing the series in chronological order, for the purposes of this article, Season Two is defined as the episodes on this list beginning with “Holocron Heist” and ending with “Lethal Trackdown”.

 When you talk to fans of The Clone Wars, the oft-repeated line is that the show starts out kind of bad in the first season, but then quickly turns into something great.
 There’s definitely some truth to this sentiment, but it comes with a healthy amount of exaggeration on both sides.
 On the one end, as we discussed last time, some of the early episodes of The Clone Wars’ first season – in particular the pilot movie that was released in theaters – are substantially worse than “kind of bad.”
 The good news, though, is that the show does get noticeably better over the course of Season One; both in the very tangible way of improved animation quality as well as in the less tangible, but even more crucial aspects of character, tone, and theme.
 The final arc of the first season almost feels like a different show than the theatrical release.

 Unfortunately, that upward trajectory hits a pretty hard plateau in the show’s second season.

 That’s not to say the show is bad in Season Two – it’s actually much more consistently good than the first season, but that consistency becomes its own sort of problem.
 Where the good episodes of Season One stood out because they were so much better than what had come before, almost nothing in Season Two is memorable as being particularly good or particularly bad.
 It all winds up coming in at the same level of “good enough,” which makes the whole season fade together into a sort of same-ey blur.
 Couple that with the fact that the nature of this show means there isn’t even a season-long story to track, and it makes this season kind of difficult to talk about.
 It’s fine, but there’s just not a lot of “there” there.